MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/licensing-and-activation-data-sent-to-office-365-by-office-365-proplus.md

 This article shows the data that is sent to Office 365 for each of these tasks.

-## Registering the computer and activating Office 365 ProPlus
+## Registering the computer and activating Microsoft 365 Apps
 <a name="BKMK_RegisterCompAndActivate"> </a>

 During the installation and activation process, Microsoft 365 Apps connects to the Office Licensing Service, and sends the following data: